 Based on the above, operation of the new NWHC would reduce long-term air quality and noise impacts compared to the No Action Alternative.
 The new NWHC would incorporate modern, more efficient systems to sterilize and treat biological wastes and would continue to incorporate multiple engineering and programmatic controls to address biosafety and biosecurity.
 The Preferred Alternative also includes restoration of the prairie areas on the property and continued public access to the south prairie area for passive recreational use during the NWHC's operating hours.
-Therefore, operation of the new NWHC is not expected to result in disproportionately high or adverse impacts to environmental justice or disadvantaged communities.
+Therefore, operation of the new NWHC is not expected to result in disproportionate and adverse impacts to environmental justice or disadvantaged communities.

-Mitigation measures discussed in Sections 3.9.3, 3.19.3, 3.20.3, and 3.21.3 describe how construction impacts would be mitigated to minimize potential impacts to environmental justice and disadvantaged communities.
+Mitigation measures discussed in Sections 3.9.3, 3.19.3, 3.20.3, and 3.21.3 and listed in Chapter 5 under "Environmental Justice" describe how construction and operation impacts would be mitigated to minimize potential impacts to environmental justice and disadvantaged communities.

-In order to ensure meaningful community engagement, minimize adverse community impacts, and avoid disproportionate impacts to communities with environmental justice concerns the USGS has emphasized outreach to the NWHC's neighbors, environmental justice and disadvantaged communities, and Tribes during scoping and development of the DEIS.
+In order to ensure meaningful community engagement, minimize adverse community impacts, and avoid disproportionate impacts to communities with environmental justice concerns the USGS has emphasized outreach to the NWHC's neighbors, environmental justice and disadvantaged communities, and Tribes during scoping and development of the EIS.
 These outreach activities are described in Sections 1.7 and 4.2.
-The USGS will continue to engage environmental justice and disadvantaged communities and Tribes during the environmental review and planning phase, and, if the Preferred Alternative is implemented, during construction and operation.
+The USGS will continue to engage environmental justice and disadvantaged communities and Tribes during construction and operation if the Preferred Alternative is implemented.

-Sections 3.9.2, 3.19.2, 3.21.2, and 3.22.2 describe mitigation measures that would be employed during operation of the new NWHC to avoid or reduce long-term impacts to environmental justice and disadvantaged communities.
+Disproportionate and adverse impacts to environmental justice or disadvantaged communities are not expected during operation of the new NWHC.
+Sections 3.9.2, 3.19.2, 3.21.2, and 3.22.2 describe mitigation measures that would be employed during operation of the new NWHC to avoid or reduce long-term impacts to neighboring residents and properties.

-If construction under the Preferred Alternative overlaps with construction of the proposed multi-family residential development on Ellis Potter Court, cumulative impacts as a result of air emissions, noise, and traffic generated by construction would affect sensitive receptors in the surrounding area.
-As noted above, temporary impacts during construction would be disproportionately high and adverse for environmental justice and disadvantaged communities in the study area.
+If construction under the Preferred Alternative overlaps with construction of the proposed multi-family residential development on Ellis Potter Court or the addition to Lighthouse Christian School on Schroeder Road, cumulative impacts as a result of air emissions, noise, and traffic generated by construction would affect sensitive receptors in the surrounding area.
+As noted above, temporary impacts during construction would be disproportionate and adverse for environmental justice and disadvantaged communities in the study area.